near-ndc/voting-v1/congress/README.md

 }' --accountId your_account.near
 ```

-This proposal creation is exclusive to members of the `TC`.
-If the consensus within the `TC` is to dismiss a member the member will be removed from their power to vote.

 #### Dismiss and Ban

-To initiate a dismiss and ban action, the executing house must possess the appropriate `DismissAndBan` permission.
-Under this framework, the authority to dismiss any member of the `HoM` and `CoA` rests with the `TC` (Transparency Commision).
+To initiate a dismiss and ban action, the executing house must have `DismissAndBan` permission.
+In NDC Gov v1, the authority to dismiss any member of the `HoM` and `CoA` rests with the `TC` (Transparency Commision).

-To propose a dismiss and ban proposal, utilize the `create_proposal` function with the following parameters:
+To propose a dismiss and ban proposal, call the `create_proposal` function:

 ```json
 near call congress-tc-v1.ndc-gwg.near create proposal '{